A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems: Numerical Results for Wide-Area Control of Electric Power Systems

 While we assumed that all nodes have the same costs $\gamma_a$ or $\gamma_d$ for the attacker and defender, respectively, in some systems, the cost of attacking or protecting a certain node (e.g. an ``important" node) might be higher than that for other nodes.
 For example, we found that when a player's cost of the most ``important" node 9 increases significantly relative to the costs of the other nodes, that player avoids investing into node 9, and thus it's payoff decreases.

 In Fig. \ref{fig5}, we illustrate the players' fractional payoffs for $\gamma_a=\gamma_d = 1.5$ (which characterize moderate resources of both players) as a player's number of investment levels varies while its opponent's number of investment levels is fixed.
-Similar simulations were performed for other cost pairs, and the results are consistent with Theorem 1(d).
+Similar simulations were performed for other cost pairs, and the results are consistent with Theorem 1(e).
 We observe that setting a player's number of levels to {\it three} provides a near-optimal payoff for that player for any fixed opponent's number of levels.
 Thus, $L_a = L_d = 3$ is used in the numerical results throughout the paper.

-Finally, we compare the proposed game with {\it individual optimization} (IO), where the attacker aims to degrade the system performance by increasing the $\mathcal{H}_2$-performance cost $J$ in (\ref{eq5}), while the defender aims to decrease it.
-Both players act under their individual budget constraint and without taking into account the opponent's possible actions.
-While each player always targets its ``important" nodes in IO, in the game the players' strategies affect each other and the attacker often prefers to avoid the nodes protected by the defender as illustrated in Fig. \ref{fig4}.
+Finally, in \cite{PS_thesis} we compared the proposed game with {\it individual optimization} (IO) where the attacker aims to degrade the system performance by increasing the $\mathcal{H}_2$-performance cost $J$ in (\ref{eq5}) while the defender aims to decrease it.
+We summarize these results below.
+In IO, both players act under their individual budget constraint and without taking into account the opponent's possible actions.
+Thus, as in the CBSG, each player always targets its ``important" nodes in IO.
+However, in the game the players' strategies affect each other and the attacker often prefers to avoid the nodes protected by the defender as was illustrated in Fig. \ref{fig4}.
+This behavior was not observed in IO.
 We found that each player's payoff can be up to $50\%$ lower when using IO relative to playing the game for some cost pairs $(\gamma_a,\gamma_d)$.
-Moreover, the players' costs can be significantly lower when playing the proposed CBSG than in IO since the CBBI algorithm in Section III.C selects an SE with the lowest cost while in IO each player invests fully up to its budget constraint.
+Moreover, the players' costs can be significantly lower when playing the proposed CBSG than in IO since the CBBI Algorithm \ref{alg:ALG1} selects an SE with the lowest cost while in IO each player invests fully up to its budget constraint \cite{PS_thesis}.